chinmaymk/aikit/docs/guide/getting-started.md

 # Getting Started

-So you want to pilot some LLMs?
-Good call.
+Ready to pilot some LLMs?
 AIKit gets you from zero to **"Hello, LLM"** in one import.
 One interface for OpenAI, Anthropic, and Gemini.
 Zero runtime dependencies, fully typed, and small enough to tweet about.

 ## Installation

-First things first, let's get this thing installed.
-Open your terminal and chant the sacred words:
+First things first, let's get this installed.
+Open your terminal and run:

 [![npm version](https://badge.fury.io/js/@chinmaymk%2Faikit.svg)](https://www.npmjs.com/package/@chinmaymk/aikit)